JorgeMartinezSanchez/Progra_II_2-2025/README.md

   - `Message`: Mensajes cifrados con metadata
   - `PrivateChat`: Relaciones de chat entre usuarios
   - `ChatKeyStore`: Claves cifradas de chat (2 registros por chat)
->>>>>>> 531df5df4f3d57a87d5f002d7ffa431f0ba70e65

-Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.

-<<<<<<< HEAD
-## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
 =======
 ## ⚙️ Funcionalidades Implementadas